Rear ended? Let our Clearwater car accident lawyers help!

 this type of

-car accident, speak with a Clearwater personal injury lawyer at Roman & Gaynor
+car accident, speak with a Clearwater auto accident lawyer at Roman & Gaynor today

-today so that we can provide you with legal options for recovering maximum
+so that we can provide you with legal options for recovering maximum financial

 Rear-end accidents can create a "domino effect" or chain-reaction.